Thank you to schools

-Schools set out with the intentions to clean regular touch points frequently and this is often documented in risk assessments but this is a task that is easy to let slide.
-Are toilets, handrails and door handles really cleaned as regularly they should be for the use under COVID conditions?
+Schools set out to clean regular touchpoints frequently, and this is often documented in risk assessments, but this is a task that is easy to let slide.
+Are toilets, handrails and door handles cleaned as regularly they should be for use under COVID conditions?
 Are doors propped open with wedges where safe to do so to avoid the need to touch handles?

 Play equipment use

-Many schools allocated specific play items or outdoor facilities to particular bubbles to avoid the need to sanitise between use.
-This will be something that is hard to enforce as the weeks pass, but it is essential that these restrictions either remain in place or they are sanitised regularly between use, otherwise these hard surfaces form a bridge between bubbles.
+Many schools allocated specific play items or outdoor facilities to particular bubbles to avoid sanitising between use.
+As the weeks pass, this will be hard to enforce, but these restrictions must remain in place or are regularly sanitised between use.
+Otherwise, these hard surfaces form a bridge between bubbles.

 Not sanitising shared rooms between use

-High use rooms such as the lunch room or hall are likely to be used back-to-back by different bubbles but are they being properly cleaned between each bubble use?
-Tables and chairs should be wiped with sanitising spray, cutlery trays should not be shared across bubbles and any touched surfaces such as sauce bottles etc wiped down.
-Again, these practices were widely in place at the outset but standards, especially ones as time consuming as these, can often slip over time.
+High use rooms such as the lunchroom or hall are likely to be used back-to-back by different bubbles but have they been cleaned adequately between each bubble use?
+Tables and chairs should be wiped with sanitising spray, cutlery trays should not be shared across bubbles, and any touched surfaces such as sauce bottles etc. wiped down.
+Again, these practices were widely in place at the outset, but standards, especially ones as time-consuming as these, can often slip over time.

 Double controls of toilets

-Many schools are restricting the number of people allowed in the washrooms at once, which makes perfect sense.
+Many schools restrict the number of people allowed in the washrooms at once, which makes perfect sense.
 We have seen that many schools have also decommissioned sinks to achieve social distancing.
-However, if effective controls are in place to restrict use, then it is not helpful to also close down sinks, this simply requires everyone to use the fewer sinks available, which increases potential for viral loading at each sink.
-So in this case, it is best to implement only one of those control measures, not both.
+However, if adequate controls are in place to restrict the use, it is not helpful to also close down sinks.
+This requires everyone to use the fewer sinks available, which increases the potential for viral loading at each sink.
+So, in this case, it is best to implement only one of those control measures, not both.